HolmesLab/holmeslab/docs/Admin/purchasing/invite-supplier.md

         [PaymentWorks Info for Suppliers.pdf](Invite a New Supplier to PaymentWorks- US Canada S 286cf00eb936809791f4dd79719d7f66/PaymentWorks_Info_for_Suppliers.pdf)

-5. PaymentWorks approves their invitation.
+## 4. PaymentWorks approves their invitation.
 Once the invitation is approved, the icon changes to “invitation approved and sent”
     - **Image reference**

         ![Screenshot 2025-10-08 at 4.32.10 PM.png](Invite a New Supplier to PaymentWorks- US Canada S 286cf00eb936809791f4dd79719d7f66/Screenshot_2025-10-08_at_4.32.10_PM.png)

-6. They then fill out information for PaymentWorks
+## 5. They then fill out information for PaymentWorks

     (You can see if they’ve opened the email, started registration, etc based on the PaymentWorks timeline)

     1. They create an account with that email, and a password, and a phone number to link it to
     2. They have to upload a W9
     3. If doing ACH, they are directed to [Bottomline](https://www.bottomline.com/us), a platform which allows them to enter in bank information in a secure way and have Rutgers send an e-payment.
-7. Their registration is approved by PaymentWorks and Onboarding gets completed
+## 6. Their registration is approved by PaymentWorks and Onboarding gets completed
     - **Image reference**

         ![Screenshot 2025-10-08 at 4.30.37 PM.png](Invite a New Supplier to PaymentWorks- US Canada S 286cf00eb936809791f4dd79719d7f66/Screenshot_2025-10-08_at_4.30.37_PM.png)

         ![Screenshot 2025-10-08 at 4.35.32 PM.png](Invite a New Supplier to PaymentWorks- US Canada S 286cf00eb936809791f4dd79719d7f66/Screenshot_2025-10-08_at_4.35.32_PM.png)

+## 7. Now you can pay them in RU Marketplace, they should come up as a supplier!